yu-ming-chen/tp/docs/DeveloperGuide.md

 With the above sequence, a budget will be successfully edited by the user in his NUSave application, and it will be reflected on the user interface through the successful `CommandResult` and updated budget list.

 ##### 4.3.3.2.
-Edit Expenditure
+Edit expenditure

 (Contributed by David)

-This section explains the `Edit Expenditure Command`.
+This section elaborates on the `EditExpenditureCommand`.

 The following activity diagram to shows the events that occur when the user executes the `Edit Expenditure Command`.

 ![AddExpenditureCommand Activity Diagram](diagrams/commandsPlantUML/diagram/EditExpenditureActivityDiagram.png)

-Figure 4.3.2.2.1: Activity Diagram for edit expenditure command.
+Figure 4.3.2.2.1: Activity Diagram of the `EditExpenditureCommand`.

 The following command results in the specified expenditure of the particular index to be edited within the `Budget Page`.
 As such, this command requires a compulsory index to specify the particular expenditure, along with a